 Explore BWF’s data science and analytics services

-A donor persona, also known as a donor segment, is a fictionalized representation of a segment of your organization’s donor audience.
-Developing donor personas will allow you to create more personalized, targeted marketing messages that resonate with the motivations and needs of each unique group.
+A donor segment is a group of donors sharing similar characteristics.
+Developing donor segments will allow you to create more personalized, targeted marketing messages that resonate with the motivations and needs of each unique group.

-You can use AI tools, along with predictive analysis, to develop prospective donor personas.
-These solutions help identify shared characteristics within your donor base and automatically group donors based on what they have in common.
+You can use AI tools and predictive analysis to develop donor segments.
+These solutions help identify shared characteristics within your donor base and automatically group donors based on their similarities.

-Also, you can leverage data such as SEC filings, real estate ownership, stock holdings, past philanthropic giving, political affiliations and donations, past interactions with your organization, and demographic information to identify the varying giving capacities and likelihood of each donor segment.
+You can also leverage data such as SEC filings, real estate ownership, stock holdings, past philanthropic giving, political affiliations and donations, past interactions with your organization, and demographic information to identify each donor segment’s varying giving capacities and likelihood.

-Create personas for different types of donors, such as:
+Create segments for different types of donors, such as:

-• Grateful patient donors.
+- Grateful patient donors.
 A grateful patient program involves engaging former patients in donating to your healthcare organization.
-Potential grateful patient donors tend to be patients who have expressed a great amount of appreciation for their care and want to donate.
+Potential grateful patient donors are patients who have expressed great appreciation for their care and want to donate.

-• Planned or legacy donors.
-A planned or legacy donor is someone who contributes a large donation in the future, typically as a bequest.
+- Planned or legacy donors.
+A planned or legacy donor is someone who plans to contribute a large donation in the future, typically as a bequest.
 These donors are usually supporters who have shown longstanding support for your organization, a higher giving capacity, and the motivation to leave a lasting legacy through their donation.

-Build out each persona with a unique name, demographic and employment information, relative giving capacity, history of involvement with your organization, and other information that will help you understand these segments on a deeper level.
+Build out each segment with a unique name, demographic and employment information, relative giving capacity, history of involvement with your organization, and other information that will help you understand these groups more deeply.

 3. Develop healthcare philanthropy predictive models.

-Fundraising predictive models, also known as predictive analytics, are models that anticipate donors’ future behaviors.
-These models can help predict the outcomes of fundraising campaigns by analyzing behaviors like donor giving patterns and retention data.
+Fundraising predictive models, also known as predictive analytics, anticipate donors’ future behaviors.
+By analyzing behaviors like donor giving patterns and retention data, these models can help predict the outcomes of fundraising campaigns.

-In healthcare, dynamic predictive analysis is essential since the target audience is growing and changing so much more rapidly than it would for other types of organizations, such as higher education institutions.
-Demographic shifts, research breakthroughs, new disease threats, and environmentally related health issues all have the potential to bring more attention to your organization and therefore, greater fundraising support.
+In healthcare, dynamic predictive analysis is essential since the target audience is growing and changing much more rapidly than it would for other organizations, such as higher education institutions.
+Demographic shifts, research breakthroughs, new disease threats, and environmentally related health issues can bring more attention to your organization and, therefore, greater fundraising support.

 The most popular healthcare predictive models tend to be the same as all other philanthropic sectors, including models for:

-The healthcare sector also involves unique models, such as those for grateful patient acquisition, and areas of support such as research, capital, and endowed chairs.
+The healthcare sector also uses unique models, such as those for grateful patient acquisition, and areas of support, such as research, capital, and endowed chairs.

-The BWF team has fostered several successful partnerships with healthcare organizations to help optimize their data analytics and predictive modeling.
+The BWF team has fostered several successful partnerships with healthcare organizations to optimize their data analytics and predictive modeling.
 For example, our partnership with Spaulding Rehabilitation Hospital yielded a set of custom-engineered models based on the organization’s unique audience.
-The organization was even able to successfully re-engage a lapsed donor thanks to the accuracy of the scoring process.
+Thanks to the accuracy of the scoring process, the organization was even able to successfully re-engage a lapsed donor.

 BWF has also been a strategic partner for Massachusetts General Hospital since 2010.
 This longstanding collaboration has allowed the hospital to leverage expert data analytics at a much lower cost than bringing on a new full-time staff member.